The Guru is proudly supported by....

 The Simpsons Video Schematic (THE MISSING PAGES)

-017 UnoCart with serial header
+018 UnoCart with serial header

 This is a normal Atari 2600 UnoCart (multi-cart using STM32F407VGT6 MCU) with the serial pins brought out to a header and the BOOT0/BOOT1 pins as jumpers to enable the bootloader for serial programming mode.
-The original design has open-source firmware but for some very strange reason the developer never released an official PCB design/gerbers even though he did produce a small PCB that fits inside an original Atari 2600 cart shell shown at the top of the official manual LOL!
+The original design has open-source firmware but for some very strange reason the developer never released an official PCB design/gerbers even though he did produce a small PCB that fits inside some sort of (not-existing) Atari 2600 cart shell shown at the top of the official manual LOL!
 Instead he told people to use a ST Discovery board and a silly breakout board he made available.
 That was of course, a mistake LOL!
 So then a bunch of people figured it out, copied it and made their own PCB and started selling the UnoCart but only with the SWD programming pins available (most likely because they didn't fully understand the STM32, thus requiring a proprietary STLINK/V2 programmer) and skipping several other programming methods built into the bootloader.
 Finally now we have something that can be programmed exactly like the Gotek Flash Floppy drive... at a PC/desk using a cheap serial-USB adapter and 4 wires.
 The Unocart is a cheap alternative to the proprietary, locked up, expensive and not-available Harmony/Melody multi-cart.
 It can run any cart (except a few homebrews but there's actually no need to use a new bankswitching method as there are already plenty out there that can be used for software development.... think for an extra 30 seconds...) and supports all the common bankswitch methods up to DPC.
 Pitfall II runs but the sound emulation is not the best with some notes off-pitch and the music speed a bit too fast compared to an original cart, but it's playable.
 When I set up a compile environment I'll make some tweaks, recompile the firmware and see if I can improve it.
 Until then it's usable as-is.

 The Simpsons Video Schematic (THE MISSING PAGES)